 April 10, 2017

-Whenever you feel your emotions bubbling up — maybe someone cuts you off in traffic, you receive a rejection of some kind or you simply feel exhausted and overwhelmed by life — take yourself through the following steps to strengthen your resilience in much the same way a workout strengthens your body.
+Whenever you feel your emotions bubbling up – maybe someone cuts you off in traffic, you receive a rejection at work or you simply feel exhausted and overwhelmed by life – take yourself through the following emotional fitness training steps to strengthen your resilience in much the same way a workout strengthens your body.

 Identify the feeling

 Ask yourself what you’re really feeling.
-A lot of times, the first thing we feel is a symptom of a deeper, more difficult feeling we’re avoiding.
-For instance, we commonly feel anger at the surface when, deep down, we’re actually feeling sad, rejected or lonely.
+It sounds simple, and it is.
+Yet many of us don’t take the time to do this in the heat of the moment.
+Usually, the first thing we feel is a symptom of a deeper, more difficult feeling we’re avoiding.
+For instance, we commonly feel anger at the surface when, deep down, we’re actually feeling rejected or unheard.
+Or, the deeper meaning of feeling sad may be loneliness and abandonment.
+We may feel uninspired because we have a fear of failure.
 Finding clarity on the true emotion behind your feeling is the first step to overcoming it.

 Find gratitude for your emotion

-Emotions can be so incredibly uncomfortable that it’s hard to remember that they’re actually there to help.
+Emotions can be so incredibly uncomfortable that it’s hard to remember they’re actually there to help.
 They’re guideposts for life’s trajectory, letting us know what is and isn’t working.
-Working on developing an appreciation for them, even if they’re making you uncomfortable in the moment, will make you less inclined to avoid them.
+And suppressing them is never helpful – emotions have a way of coming out, whether you want them to or not.
+Instead of pushing down feelings like sadness or anger, work on developing an appreciation for them.
+Even if they’re making you uncomfortable in the moment, know that your emotions are there to tell you something.
+Emotional fitness means you’re willing to do the work to find out what that is.

 Discover your confidence

-Think about a time in the past when you’ve felt similarly sad, defeated or uncomfortable, and managed to overcome it.
+Think about a time in the past when you’ve felt similarly sad, defeated or uncomfortable and managed to overcome it.
 Tap into that past experience and pull out confidence for the present.
-If you’ve handled it before, you can handle it again, and you can do so better this time because you already have experience under your belt.
+Think of healthy coping mechanisms you’ve used – perhaps you put on relaxing music or looked at pictures from better times in your life.
+Perhaps you wrote a letter that you never sent to the person who triggered your emotion.
+If you’ve handled it before, you can handle it again, and you can do it better this time because you already have experience under your belt.

-If you continue practicing these steps each time you experience uncomfortable emotions, you’ll develop a level of resiliency that will buoy you over any obstacle that comes your way and make you totally unstoppable.
+If you continue practicing these steps each time you experience uncomfortable emotions, you’ll develop a level of resiliency that will buoy you over any obstacle that comes your way.
+The true definition of emotional fitness is someone who is totally unstoppable.